hackerb9/lsix/README.md

 * Automatically detects terminal's foreground and background colors.

+* In terminals that support dtterm WindowOps, the number of tiles per row will be adjust appropriately to the window width.

 * If there are many images in a directory (>21), lsix will display them one row at a time so you don't need to wait for the entire montage to be created.